-Given the City's success in reducing both crime and the number of people in jail, coupled with the current physical and operational deficiencies at the correctional facilities located on Rikers Island (Rikers Island), the City committed to closing the jails on Rikers Island.
+Given the City's success in reducing both crime and the number of people in jail, coupled with the current physical and operational deficiencies at the Rikers Island Correctional Facility (Rikers Island), the City committed to closing the jails on Rikers Island.
 The 2017 report Smaller, Safer, Fairer3 provides the City's roadmap for creating a smaller, safer, and fairer criminal justice system.
 Central to this effort is the City's goal to provide a system of modern borough-based detention facilities while reducing the number of people in the City's jails to a total average daily population of 5,000 persons.

-Under the proposed project, all individuals in DOC's custody would be housed in the new borough-based detention facilities and the City would close the jails on Rikers Island.
+Under the proposed project, all individuals in DOC's custody would be housed in the new borough-based detention facilities and the City would no longer detain people at Rikers Island.
 Each proposed facility location is City-owned property, but requires a number of discretionary actions that are subject to the City's Uniform Land Use Review Procedures (ULURP) including, but not limited to, site selection for public facilities, zoning approvals, and for certain sites, changes to the City map.